A future focused peer network and European co-commission experiment

 At a moment of continued uncertainty, EUNIC (European Union National Institutes for Culture) brings together independent performance festivals from across the UK and mainland Europe and invites them to rip up the festival rule book as they explore what the future of producing festivals will look like.

-Imagining Futures connects nimble and adventurous festivals and fosters collaboration between the sectors, in line with EUNIC’s cultural relations values.
+Imagining Futures connects nimble and adventurous festivals and fosters collaboration between the sector.
 It aims to spark new connections, support artistic development and encourage porous, international dialogue at a time when barriers seem to be increasing.

-The network includes festival leaders from 5 UK festivals and 5 festivals from EU countries as a core group.
-A further 4 festivals from EU countries are also involved as associates, alongside London-based cultural institutes:
+The network includes festival leaders from five UK festivals and seven festivals from EU countries as a core group.
+A number of London-based cultural institutes are also involved:

-Funding for Imagining Futures is secured through EUNIC Global (European Union National Institutes for Culture), the European network of organisations engaging in cultural relations, spanning 90 countries across the globe.
+Funding for Imagining Futures is secured through EUNIC Global (European Union National Institutes for Culture), the European network of organisations engaging in cultural relations.
+Together with their partners, they bring to life European cultural collaboration in more than 90 countries worldwide with a network of over 120 clusters, drawing on the broad experience of our members from all EU member states and associate countries.
 The nine EUNIC London member institutes who are actively working on the programme represent Austria, Belgium, Cyprus, Czech Republic, Finland, Germany, Portugal, Romania and Switzerland.